Skip to content

 How many times does the Bible mention wine?

-Words translated 'wine' or 'strong drink' appear more than 230 times across the Hebrew Bible and New Testament.
-Wine is mentioned more often than the word for 'prayer' in many translations and is among the most frequently named substances in the Bible.
+Words translated 'wine' or 'strong drink' appear approximately 230 times across the Hebrew Bible and New Testament.
+Word counts vary significantly by translation and search method — these figures are approximate, based on the Hebrew lemmas yayin/tirosh/shekar and Greek oinos counted across the canon.
+Wine is among the most frequently named substances in the Bible.

 The finding